 The violence is almost always related to the behavior of fans.
 They show up in masks so police cameras can’t identify them, carry tire-irons, throw bombs onto the field, and are so prone to violence in the stands that police units have to be stationed strategically to keep opposing rooting sections apart.
 International soccer events can be particularly egregious, as if the fans were acting on some bizarre paraphrase of Clausewitz: “Sports is the continuation of war by other means.” (“Maybe we can’t invade you anymore, but just wait till I get you out in the parking lot!”)
 Anyone who has ever been to a soccer match in Naples knows that the stadium is always on the verge of boiling over into violent behavior.
 Just a few weeks ago, a member of a visiting team was stabbed by a fan in the parking lot outside the stadium after the game.
 True, individual players on the field may fly off the handle sometimes—maybe push, shove, throw a punch, make obscene gestures to each other or even to the crowd, but that is generated by the heat of the moment and is uncommon.

-train the sports officials of the future, the
+the sports officials of the future, the referee of

-referee of the game was, himself, only 15.
-When he
+the game was, himself, only 15.
+When he called the

-called the penalty in favor of the home team, the
+penalty in favor of the home team, the members of

-members of the other team resorted to a typical
+the other team resorted to a typical 12–year–old

-12–year–old solution: they swarmed over and beat him
+solution: they swarmed over and beat him up!
+He had

-up!
-He had to be rescued by adult bystanders and
+to be rescued by adult bystanders and taken home by

-taken home by his mother.
-One adult spectator
+his mother.
+One adult spectator attributed this new

 There are any number of things that will cause popular discontent, civil unrest, and marauding bands of pitchfork-bearing peasants to start overturning the king's coaches on the highways.
 Hunger is one, as is taxation without representation, but in Naples, getting flim-flammed out of your rightful place in the football leagues will do the trick quite nicely.
 If what happened the other day had happened at any other time of the year, there might have been real trouble.
 It is no accident that the news broke in the middle of August, when the whole city is somewhere else on vacation, and the few stay-at-homes are sweltering in the worst heat-wave in decades.